fcanigia/cheatsheets/README.md

 # cheatsheets

-A list of cheatsheets to be ready for interviews.
+A list of cheatsheets of common topics

 Including
 - POO and patterns